 - blowpipes and blowguns for use by vets and registered animal handlers – souvenirs that are incapable of inflicting injury are also exempt

-Circumstances where restricted offensive weapons excluding flick and gravity knives can be imported
+Circumstances where restricted offensive weapons can be imported

-Some organisations are allowed to hold offensive weapons - but not firearms - for specified purposes.
+Some organisations are allowed to import and hold restricted offensive weapons for specified purposes, this includes:

 - HM forces